Get Started Blogging Today

 The body is where you present the subtopics of your blog post.
 Use headings and subheadings to break up the text.
 Nobody wants to read long blocks of text with no spaces.
 There are always exceptions to the rules, but generally, short paragraphs with no more than three to four short sentences are ideal.

-Transitions between paragraphs are what gives your posts smooth readability.
+Transitions between paragraphs are what give your posts smooth readability.
 Some examples are:

 - You may be wondering…